 - 1 Parameter server

-The workers has access to TensorFlow Decision Forests' custom training ops.
-For that, you have two options:
+The workers require access to TensorFlow Decision Forests' custom training ops.
+There are two options to enable access:

 - Use the pre-configured TF-DF C++ Parameter Server